signag/raspi-cam-srv/README.md

 - The [Live screen](docs/LiveScreen.md) shows a live stream of the active camera and allows individually selecting and setting all [camera controls](docs/CameraControls.md) supported by Picamera2.
 - For cameras with focus control (camera 3), it is also possible to graphically draw autofocus windows and trigger the autofocus to measure the LensPosition which is translated into a focal distance (see [Focus handling](docs/FocusHandling.md)).
 - Photos, raw photos and videos can be taken, which are shown in the lower part of the [Live screen](docs/LiveScreen.md) together with their metadata (see [Photo taking](docs/Phototaking.md)).
+- Videos can be recorded along with audio if a microphone (e.g. USB microphone) is connected to the Raspberry Pi (see [Recording Audio along with Video](docs/Settings.md#recording-audio-along-with-video))
 - For raw photos and videos, a jpeg placeholder is shown
 - The photos taken may be added to a display buffer for inspection of photos and metadata and for comparison (see [Photo Display](docs/Phototaking.md#photo-display))
 - On the [Config screen](docs/Configuration.md), camera configurations can be specified for four different use cases (Live View, Photo, Raw Photo and Video).
 These will be applied together with the selected controls when photos or videos will be taken.
 The *Live view* configuration will also be immediately applied to the Live stream.